darkoverlordofdata/wren-emcc/readme.md

 wren bindings designed to work on emscripten

 ## gui
 nuklear works with emscripten using SDL2 and GLES2.
-The alternative is glfw+stb etc., so it has some advantages when loading resources.
+So that makes up my mind.
+That's fine, glfw3 requires stb_image and other additional librries.

 ## libuv